-A detailed list of the authorities involved in the management of the South Eastern RBD is included in the contacts background documents available at www.wfdireland.ie.
+A detailed list of the authorities involved in the management of the Western RBD is included in the contacts background documents available at www.wfdireland.ie.

-This plan has been developed by the local authorities of counties Carlow, Wexford, Kilkenny, Waterford County, South Tipperary, Laois, North Tipperary, Kildare, Offaly, Wicklow, Waterford City, Limerick and Cork.
-These local authorities, acting jointly, are the competent authorities for making this plan as defined by the European Communities (Water Policy) Regulations 2003 (SI 722 of 2003).
-Similar plans have been drawn up by local authorities in the adjoining districts (the Shannon IRBD, South Western RBD and Eastern RBD).
+This plan has been developed by the county councils of Clare, Galway, Leitrim, Mayo, Sligo and Roscommon and by Galway City Council.
+These local authorities, acting jointly, are the competent authorities for making this plan as defined by the European Communities (Water Policy) Regulations 2003 (S.I.
+No. 722 of 2003).
+Similar plans have been drawn up by councils in the adjoining districts (the Shannon IRBD and North Western IRBD).

-Public bodies, identified in the 2003 Water Policy Regulations, are required to exercise their functions in a manner which is consistent with the objectives of the river basin management plan.
+Public bodies, identified in the 2003 Water Policy Regulations, are required to exercise their functions in a manner which is consistent with the objectives of any river basin management plan.

-Carlow County Council is the coordinating local authority in the South Eastern RBD.
-Public authorities at district level have been coordinated through a River Basin Management Group and public participation has been facilitated through an RBD Advisory Council.
+Galway County Council is the coordinating local authority in the Western RBD.
+Public authorities at district level have been coordinated through a Management Group and public participation has been facilitated through an RBD Advisory Council.

 The Environmental Protection Agency is the competent authority for reporting to the European Union, coordinating certain activities and for other tasks assigned in the 2003 Water Policy Regulations.
 In relation to the plan's development the Agency's particular responsibilities include assigning status, monitoring programmes and the review of the plans.
-Under Section 63 of the Environmental Protection Agency Act (No 7 of 1992), as amended by the Protection of the Environment Act (No 27 of 2003), the Environmental Protection Agency is authorised to supervise the performance of all public authorities with statutory functions in relation to environmental protection.
+The Environmental Protection Agency's powers, under Section 63 of the EPA Act (No 7 of 1992), as amended by the Protection of the Environment Act (No 27 of 2003), authorise them to supervise the performance of all public authorities with statutory functions in relation to environmental protection.

-The Department of the Environment, Heritage and Local Government which has a coordinating role in relation to implementation of the Water Framework Directive, and through the Local Government Fund and Water Services Investment Program plays a significant role in determining priority for investment in infrastructure and the availability of resources to local authorities.
+The Department of the Environment, Heritage and Local Government which has a coordinating role in relation to implementation of the Water Framework Directive, and through the Local Government Fund and Water Services Investment Program Water plays a significant role in determining priority for investment in infrastructure and the availability of resources to local authorities.